VirtoCommerce/vc-docs/platform/developer-guide/docs/Tutorials-and-How-tos/Tutorials/extending-domain-models.md

-# Extending Domain Models
+# Extend Domain Models
 VirtoCommerce supports extension of managed code domain types.
 This article will show you how to use various techniques to extend an existing domain type without direct code modification.

 To view or download our sample code, click [here](https://github.com/VirtoCommerce/vc-module-order/tree/dev/samples/VirtoCommerce.OrdersModule2.Web).

-## Extending through Type Inheritance
+## Extend through type inheritance

 Common domain classes have a fixed structure and are defined in modules.
 This means you cannot simply add any additional properties to the existing domain types without direct code modification.
 In order  to fix this, you can extend an entity class and add properties to the subclass.